Camora0/Wasteland-Reborn/loreout.md

 #### Download and Installation

-The total instance installation time depends entirely on your internet and CPU-Storage speeds To speed up this process it is advised to place the instance (installation) folder on an SSD.
+The total instance installation time depends entirely on your internet and CPU-Storage speeds.

 2. Open Wabbajack.
 3. Click `Browse Lists` then make sure that `Non-featured` option is selected on the left of the UI, below the search bar.
 Find `LoreOut` and click on it.
 4. Set your download and installation paths.
 The recommended Installation Path is a blank folder at the root of a drive (preferably not the C drive), such as D:\LoreOut.
 The download path will update automatically.
 There's an option to put the download folder on another drive, for example an HDD, but the instance **must** on an SSD.
 5. Then click the Install button.
 6. Wait for Wabbajack to finish.
-It may take a while depending on your internet speed and if you are using an SSD or HDD.
+It may take a while depending on your internet speed and if you are a Free or Premium Nexus subscriber.
+Unfortunately, Nexus Premium is the only method of automatically installing each mod.

 #### Problems with Wabbajack